dshah1010/dshah1010/README.md

 # 💫 About Me

-- 👋 hola, my name is deep shah and i'm studying cs @ western university
+- 👋 Hola, my name is Deep Shah and I'm studying CS @ WesternU

-- 🔭 incoming swe intern @ bitgo, aws
+- 🔭 Incoming @ BitGo, AWS

-- 👀 i'm interested in software development, ai, and ml
+- 👀 I'm interested in Software Development, AI, and ML

 - 📫 Get in touch: